How having a CCJ affects getting home insurance

 Save money and avoid a credit check by paying annually for home insurance

-We offer two payment options, monthly or annually.
-The monthly payment option has a transaction fee and it requires you to have a credit score check undertaken by the Direct Debit provider.
-So if you have already had financial issues to contend with, the easiest and less stressful payment method is to pay for the annual premium in one go with a credit card or debit card.
+When you buy your policy, we offer two payment options allowing you to choose whether you pay a single amount up front or monthly instalments.
+The monthly payment option has a transaction fee and it requires you to have a credit score check undertaken by the credit provider.
+So if you’ve had a CCJ, the easiest and least stressful payment method is to pay your annual premium in one go with a payment card.

 What is a CCJ and what does it mean?